Third Hour Now up and running on the Rush Limbaugh program.

 I'm not saying we need more regulation.

-I'm saying if we know conservatives grab a hold of the issue and start telling people to shut up, here's your new nuclear plant.
+I'm saying if we conservatives grab a hold of the issue and start telling people to shut up, here's your new nuclear plant.

-I couldn't look you don't want us to build gas, you don't want us to do it.
+You don't want us to do it.

-Here's your new nuke plant, and take the politics out of nuclear power.
+Here's your new nuke plant and take the politics out of nuclear power.

 We will have the ability and the extra energy available to do this.